telerik/blazor-docs/components/editor/overview.md

 ## Editor Reference and Methods

 The Editor provides methods for programmatic operation.
-To use them, obtain reference to the component via its `@ref` attribute.
+To use them, obtain a reference to the component through its `@ref` attribute.

 | Method | Description |
 | --- | --- |